ahmedfgad/GeneticAlgorithmPython/docs/source/Footer.rst

     summary of the PyGAD lifecycle.

-2. A new optional parameter called ``fitness_batch_size`` is supported to calculate the fitness function in batches.
+2. A new optional parameter called ``fitness_batch_size`` is supported to calculate the fitness in batches.
 If it is assigned the value ``1`` or ``None`` (default), then the normal flow is used where the fitness function is called for each individual solution.
-    If the ``fitness_batch_size`` parameter is assigned a value satisfying this condition ``1 < fitness_batch_size <= sol_per_pop``,
-    then the solutions are grouped into batches of size ``fitness_batch_size`` and the fitness function is called once for each batch.
-In this case, the fitness function must return a list/tuple/numpy.ndarray with a length equal to the number of solutions passed.
+If the ``fitness_batch_size`` parameter is assigned a value satisfying this condition ``1 < fitness_batch_size <= sol_per_pop``, then the solutions are grouped into batches of size ``fitness_batch_size`` and the fitness function is called once for each batch.
+In this case, the fitness function must return a list/tuple/numpy.ndarray with a length equal to the number of solutions passed. https://github.com/ahmedfgad/GeneticAlgorithmPython/issues/136.
-    https://github.com/ahmedfgad/GeneticAlgorithmPython/issues/136.

 3. The ``cloudpickle`` library